-Sometimes police officers do not show up to the scene of an accident at all, though.
-In cities and places where police resources are slim, it is often left up to the parties to the accident to report it to the police station closest to the accident.
-After filing a police report this way, investigators may pick up your report and conduct their own inquiries.
-You can obtain copies of these reports in much the same way as mentioned above.
+Sometimes police officers don't show up at an accident.
+In places where police resources are limited, the parties often have to report the accident to the closest police station.
+After filing a police report, investigators may pick up your report and conduct their own inquiries.
+You can obtain copies of these reports.

 Amending a Police Report

-State Traffic Laws
+Proving Fault in a Car Crash: State Traffic Laws

 No Fault Car Accident Liability

-Rear End Accidents
+Fault in Rear End Accidents